RebinW/Microsoft-SC-300/01-users-and-groups/06-implement-group-based-licensing.md

 - Tenant: KlarStroem
 - Role used: Global Administrator
 - License requirements
-  - For this lab so for none
+  - **As a minimum the P1 or higher license is required for the use of group-based licensing**

 ## Implementation
 #### Step 1: